lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 2. Go to mtl.how/data and open the team data in Excel.

-While waiting for the excel to open, let's review the three reasons to use the excel-based Data UI over the SharePoint-based splashpage:
+While waiting for the excel to open, let's review the three reasons to use the excel-based Data UI over the facility data Excel spreadsheet:
   + You can select a set of clinics (grids) that exactly represent your individual team.
   + All the patient-level data are identified with patient names.
   + You can create parameters that represent averages or medians for the team over the past two years.